SnakeViz

 Sunburst

-SnakeViz displays profiles as a sunburst in which functions are represented as arcs.
+In the sunburst visualization style functions are represented as arcs.
 A root function is a circle at the middle, with functions it calls around, then the functions those functions call, and so on.
-The amount of time spent inside a function is represented by the angular width of the arc.
+The amount of time spent inside a function is represented by the angular extent of the arc (how far around the circle it goes).
 An arc that wraps most of the way around the circle represents a function that is taking up most of the time of its calling function, while a skinny arc represents a function that is using hardly any time at all.

 Function Info

-Placing your cursor over an arc will highlight that arc and any other visible instances of the same function call.
+Placing your cursor over a rectangle or arc will highlight that function and any other visible instances of the same function call.
 It will also display a list of information to the left of the sunburst.

 The displayed information includes: